edamame852/the-docs/docs/coding-practices/CCNA/lessons/lesson_9.md

 9. You will be tested [Named Access List](./#117-named-access-list) praticals
 10. You will be tested [Dynamic NAT](./#122-dynamic-nat-with-overload) pratical

+11. `K9` in an image means it has encrption capabilties and can be ssh into.

 # 10. Dynamic Roututing
 ## 10.9 EIGRP = Enhanced Interior Gateway Routing Protocol (Dynamic)
 - Intro: